ferstaberinde/F3/README.md

 DOCUMENTATION

 All major functions are documented in themselves.
 To see how they work open their .sqf with a text editor or their pages on github.
-If you're running ArmA 3 then you can also seem them all in the editor when opening the function viewer (CTRL+G).
+If you're running ArmA 3 then you can also seem them all in the editor when opening the function viewer (CTRL+F).
 Make sure to select "missionConfigFile" in the top-left drop-down menu.